-The proposed dam, which will incorporate the existing dam, will have a crest elevation of 1060 feet, an auxiliary spillway elevation of 1050 feet, and a water supply pool elevation of 1048 feet.
-The proposed dam will impound a reservoir that has a surface area of approximately 933 acres and storage volume of approximately 5.6 billion gallons (BG) at the water supply pool elevation.
+The proposed dam, which will incorporate the existing dam, will have a crest elevation of 1040 feet, an auxiliary spillway elevation of 1030 feet, and a water supply pool elevation of 1021 feet.
+The proposed dam will impound a reservoir that has a surface area of approximately 93 acres and storage volume of approximately 290 million gallons (MG) at the water supply pool elevation.
 A plan view of the proposed reservoir is shown in Figure 3.

 Several engineering assumptions were made pertaining to spillway configuration.
-The spillway system for the proposed dam was assumed to consist of a principal spillway in the form of a 2'-6" by 7'-6" interior dimension reinforced concrete riser with a 30-inch diameter reinforced concrete low-level outlet pipe and an auxiliary spillway in the form of a 320-foot wide reinforced concrete chute spillway with ogee crest.
+The spillway system for the proposed dam was assumed to consist of a principal spillway in the form of a 2'-6" by 7'-6" interior dimension reinforced concrete riser with a 30-inch diameter reinforced concrete low-level outlet pipe and an auxiliary spillway in the form of a 250-foot wide reinforced concrete chute spillway with ogee crest.
 The intent of the proposed principal spillway is to approximate the flows that are being discharged by the current spillway system during the two through 100-year storm events.
 The size of the auxiliary spillway was approximated by estimating the peak inflow that would occur during the Probable Maximum Precipitation (PMP) event and computing the spillway width that would be required to pass the estimated inflow with a given amount of hydraulic head.
 The available hydraulic head was determined by comparing the drainage basin area to lake surface area.
 The structures that had a drainage basin area to lake surface area ratio equal to or in excess of ten were allotted 15 feet of hydraulic head to pass the PMP inflows, while the structures that had a ratio of less than ten where allotted ten feet of hydraulic head to pass the PMP inflows.
 The assumption that the dam would be required to pass the inflow resulting from the PMP storm event is based on the history of the Georgia Department of Natural Resources Environmental Protection Division Safe Dams Program (Safe Dams) reviewing plans for water supply reservoir dams regardless of classification.
 As such, the dam would generally be required to comply with the engineering guidelines established by Safe Dams.
-Based upon the height of the dam (approximately 60 feet), the dam would be required to store and/or pass the inflows from the full PMP event safely.
-Additionally, the proposed dam would have a relatively high likelihood of being classified as high-hazard or Class 'C' by the NRCS, as well as Safe Dams.
+The proposed dam would have a relatively high likelihood of being classified as high-hazard or Class 'C' by the NRCS, as well as Safe Dams.
+For this reason, it has been assumed that the dam will be required to pass the full PMP storm event.